ATP Masters 1000 tournaments: History

-The ATP Championship Series was introduced in 1990 with the inception of the ATP Tour by bringing together the nine most prestigious tournaments of the Grand Prix Super Series of the preceding ITF Grand Prix Circuit.
+The ATP Championship Series (Single Week) was introduced in 1990 with the inception of the ATP Tour by bringing together the nine most prestigious tournaments of the Grand Prix Super Series of the preceding ITF Grand Prix Circuit.
 Results in ATP 1000 events earn players more ranking points than regular tournaments but less than Grand Slam events or the year-end ATP Finals.

 Up until 2007, most ATP Masters 1000 finals were contested as best-of-five-set matches, but from 2008 all events were decided in best-of-three-set matches.

 As part of a shake-up of the tennis circuit in 2009, the Masters Series became the ATP Masters 1000, with the addition of the number 1000 referring to the number of ranking points earned by the winner of each tournament.
 Contrary to earlier plans, the number of tournaments was not reduced from nine to eight and the Monte-Carlo Masters remained part of the series although, unlike the other events, it does not have a mandatory player commitment.
 The Hamburg Masters event was downgraded to an ATP Tour 500 event.
 The Madrid Open moved to May and onto clay courts.
 A new tournament in Shanghai replaced the Hamburg Masters and took over Madrid's former October indoor slot.

 In 2011, six of the nine 1000 level tournaments were combined ATP and WTA events.
+In 2025, all tournaments introduced the Video Review system, starting with the Indian Wells Open.